Research output per year

 She edited an interdisciplinary book on the history of the mirror as an object and as an image in art and texts, The Book of the Mirror.
 She has also published several papers on her research in Japan with Prof. Hiroshi Ishiguro; these explore the implications of robotics for understandings of human nature.
 More generally, her recent publications examine relations between research in philosophy of mind and cognitive science and in the arts and humanities, and considers the ways in which these disciplines can inform each other.
 She is also interested in how the digital humanities can contribute to our reading of literary texts, particularly in terms of assessing the attribution of aesthetic qualities.

-Miranda was conceptual lead on the development of the prototype mobile and web app 'Palimpsest: Literary High Street' and came up with the idea for the AHRC-funded project.
+As conceptual lead on the development of the prototype mobile and web app 'Palimpsest: Literary High Street' she came up with the idea for the AHRC-funded project.
 Palimpsest enables users to access fictional and historical texts set in Edinburgh either via the webpage or via their mobile while exploring the city.
-The outcome of this project, now renamed Lit Long, can be found here: http://litlong.org/ .
 The project was awarded a British Library Labs 2015 Award for Research.

 • Mind, Subjectivity and Literature